elastic-infra/chrony_ii/README.md

 Recipes
 ---------
 - default - executes the below three recipes.
-- config - configures application name, path, and configuration file based on platform family
+- config - configures application name, path, and configuration file based on platform family.
-- package - Removes competing packages and installs chrony
+- package - removes competing packages and installs chrony.
-- service - configures chrony service
+- service - configures chrony service.

 Usage
 -----
-If your fine with using the public NTP servers you can simply include `chrony_ii` in your node's `run_list`:
+If you are fine with using the public NTP servers you can simply include `chrony_ii` in your node's `run_list`:

 ```json
 {